F30 error — temperature sensor

 Common Symptoms & Causes

-This error is most commonly caused by a failed or out-of-range oven temperature sensor (RTD probe), which deteriorates over time due to repeated heat cycles and normal wear.
+This error is typically caused by a failed or out-of-range oven temperature sensor (RTD probe).
+These sensors degrade over time due to repeated heat cycles and standard wear and tear.

 Safety First